-Consider any impact to expenses your answers might pose as you plan, and revisit your “shared vision” once a year so it’s always in sync with your current situation.
+Consider any impact on expenses your answers might pose as you plan and revisit your "shared vision" once a year, so it's always in sync with your current situation.

 3. How do your estimated expenses and income affect your decision to retire?

 Based on the figures in your planning, you may find you're happily closer to retirement than you first thought.
 However, a healthy retirement account balance is not the only factor in ensuring a financially sound future.
 For example, if you decide to retire early, you may need to pay for your health insurance until Medicare kicks in at age 65.
 Even if you're covered under a spouse's policy, costs like deductibles, increased premiums, and non-covered services can pose significant expense.
 And other unforeseen demands on your savings may come into play, like short-term financial support for an adult child or helping to cover an aging parent's bills.
 The possibility of being unable to offer financial help to a loved one could keep you on the job a bit longer, but you'll rest easier knowing you can provide the support.